efeelize/eng/bec/speaking_notes.md

 # 7. improve the way they listen and respond to customers
 ***your company has received several complaints from customers about how their concerns have been handled.you have been asked to talk to your staff about how to [improve the way they listen and respond to customers].***

-## Q:what aspects of customer care your staff need to be aware of?
+## Q1:what aspects of customer care your staff need to be aware of?
 ### 1)outline:
 #### 1.1）verbal quality
-     voice volume
+- voice volume
-     voice speed
+- voice speed
-     articulation
+- articulation
-     tenderness
+- tenderness

 #### 1.2)root problem detection
-    clarify problems
+- clarify problems
-    classify problems
+- classify problems
-    problem solving skills
+- problem solving skills
-    guide the customers the way for effective solution
+- guide the customers the way for effective solution

 #### 1.3)empathy
-    make customers feel you are standing in their shoes to shoot problems.
+- make customers feel you are standing in their shoes to shoot problems.

-## Q:how you will monitor their dealing with customers?
+## Q2:how you will monitor their dealing with customers?
 ###  1)outline
-     1)record conversations between customers and staff;
+- 1)record conversations between customers and staff;
-     2)invite customers to rate customer service quality;
+- 2)invite customers to rate customer service quality;
-     3)enact supervisor support scheme:supervisors give timely professional guidance to the staff;
+- 3)enact supervisor support scheme:supervisors give timely professional guidance to the staff;
-     4)establish'rewards and penlties'system staff's monthly/yearly bonus /'bəʊnəs/depends on his/her performance;
+- 4)establish'rewards and penlties'system staff's monthly/yearly bonus /'bəʊnəs/depends on his/her performance;
        exp:the amount of complains received;
            the rating outcome
            the positive feedback received from the customers.

-## Follow questions
+## Follow Qs
-> how improtant do you think customer care is?
+***how improtant do you think customer care is?***

-- provide with professional training and support
+    provide with professional training and support

-> what negative reaction might you get from some staff about this sort of training?
+***what negative reaction might you get from some staff about this sort of training?***

-- recorded as being controlled and monitored
+    recorded as being controlled and monitored

-> Do you think it's important to feed back to staff?why?
+***Do you think it's important to feed back to staff?why?***

-- if yes,the feedback can contain can-do tips for staff.
+    if yes,the feedback can contain can-do tips for staff.

 # 8.team building
 ***the company you work for is about to take over another company and is keen to encourge staff from both companies to work together effectively.You have been asked to prepare a proposal for team builing.***

-***what kinds of work projects and leisure activities would be suitable to encourage team work?***
+***Q1:what kinds of work projects and leisure activities would be suitable to encourage team work?***

-***what benefits effective teamwork could bring to the company?***
+***Q2what benefits effective teamwork could bring to the company?***

-## Follow questions:
+## Follow Qs:
 ***what benefits do you think individual employees get from working in a strong team?***

 ***what do you think it's the ideal number of people to work in a team?**